QubesOS/qubes-posts/2026-06-21-qubes-os-4-2-has-reached-end-of-life.md

  - releases
 ---

 As [previously announced](https://www.qubes-os.org/news/2026/04/27/qubes-os-4-2-approaching-end-of-life/), the Qubes OS 4.2 release series has officially reached end of life (EOL) as of today, 2026-06-21.
-We strongly urge any remaining Qubes 4.2 users to [upgrade to Qubes 4.3](https://doc.qubes-os.org/en/latest/user/downloading-installing-upgrading/upgrade/4_3.html) immediately.
+We strongly urge all remaining Qubes 4.2 users to [upgrade to Qubes 4.3](https://doc.qubes-os.org/en/latest/user/downloading-installing-upgrading/upgrade/4_3.html) immediately.

 ## Recommended actions